Prostatitis

 Causes of prostatitis or why it occurs

-In most cases acute prostatitis is caused by a bacterial infection.
-For chronic prostatitis, it is not clear what the cause is.
-Your are more likely to develop acute prostatitis if:
+In most cases, acute prostatitis is caused by a bacterial infection, typically associated with a more general urinary tract infection (UTI).
+You are more likely to develop acute prostatitis if:

-- you have a sexually transmitted infection or HIV
+- you have a sexually transmitted infection, particularly chlamydia, or HIV (typically age below 30)

-Chronic prostatitis is more common among men between the ages of 30 and 50, and you are more likely to have prostatitis if it is has occurred before.
+With chronic prostatitis, it is not clear what the cause is and why it comes and goes over time.
+Chronic prostatitis is more common among men between the ages of 30 and 50, and you are more likely to have prostatitis if it has occurred before.

 Can it be prevented?